-The authors wish to thank the MMRI for the opportunity to pursue this work through partial support provided by MMRI Grant No. B6-^E and the U. S. Bureau of Mines Allotment Grant Number 0115^128.
-Appreciation is also expressed to Professor Paul B. Jacobs of the High Voltage Research Laboratory at Mississippi State University for his advice concerning the high voltage power supply.
-Thanks are also due Mrs. Teressa Yeatman for assistance in the preparation of this report.
+The authors wish to thank the MMRI for the opportunity to pursue this work through partial support provided by MMRI Grant No. 87-^F and the U. S. Bureau of Mines Allotment Grant Number G11641 28.
+Thanks are also due to Mrs. Teressa Yeatman for assistance in the preparation of this report and to Mr. Bob Gallik for assistance in fabrication of the laboratory scale system..